EARLY START PROGRAM:

 The best plan is for you to pass MATH 45.
 For Sonoma State, a passing grade for the MATH 45 is a D letter grade.
 If in case you will fail at the end of your 2nd Semester:

-2. It will be imperative that you enroll in the equivalency of MATH 35 or MATH 45 at your local Community College.
+1. It will be imperative that you discuss this possibility with your Record's Evalautor as soon as possible and plan to enroll in the equivalency of MATH 35 or MATH 45 at your local Community College.

 MATH 35 = Algebra 1 (Beginning)